fat4eyes-mwo/mwo-simulator/README.md

 * Uses current mech, weapon and heatsink data from smurfy's.
 * Most of the heat and damage mechanics (see exceptions below).
-* Simulates duration (for burn weapons) and travel time (for velocity weapons).
+* Simulates duration (for burn weapons), travel time (for velocity weapons) and jam bar mechanics (for RACs).
+* Simulates the following new tech weapons: All lasers, all PPCs, all Gauss rifles, ATMs, MRMs, RACs.
-* Simulates effects of heatsink and ammo box destruction, as well as side torso loss for Clan XL engines.
+* Simulates effects of heatsink and ammo box destruction, as well as side torso loss for Clan XL/Light engines.
-* Simulates weapon spread for the following weapons: All LRMs, all SRMs.
+* Simulates weapon spread for the following weapons: All LRMs, all SRMs, all ATMs, all MRMs.
 Also splash damage for cERPPCs.
-* Supports armor and structure quirks for IS mechs.
-* Supports heat, cooldown, duration, velocity and range multipliers for IS mechs.
+* Supports heat, cooldown, duration, velocity and range multipliers for IS and clan mechs.
+* Simulates effects of mech quirks (see exceptions below).

 # Currently Unsimulated mechanics

 * Damage spread for LBX (high priority)
-* Omnipod specific/set quirks
+* Omnipod full set quirks.
-* UAC double tap
+* Rocket launchers.
 * Exponential dropoff for cLRMs below min range (right now they do 0 damage below min range)
 * Environmental heat effects
 * Targeting computer effects